jadebustos/ocp-science/hands-on-lab-script/intro/README.md

 Kafka producer and S3 clients are shipped as a container image, available at quay.io/rhte_2019/ocp-science-clients.
 Detailed instructions about how to use these clients will be described when needed.

 As prerequisite to use the containerized clients.
-Install podman and pull the container image in the **workstation** machine:
+Install podman and pull the container image in the **bastion** machine:

 ```
 $ sudo -i yum -y install podman